NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 You want: nagasaki
         63 PJ = 684.42552 nagasaki
 ```
  An hour is 670 million miles.
+Distance and time are measured in the same units.
+They are equivelent.
+Seconds are actually VERY SLOW.
+There is a lot of time in a second.
 ```
 You have: hour
 You want: kmiles